woojoo666/arcana-notes/notes4.md

 no such thing as incomplete and complete
-	* actually there is, see next section "Incomplete vs Complete Revisited" objects are a subclass of functions (but they are ultimately the same thing) static, not dynamic
+	* actually there is, see next section "Incomplete vs Complete Revisited"
+	* actually there isn't, see next next section "Partial Completion" objects are a subclass of functions (but they are ultimately the same thing) static, not dynamic
 	* objects are where scope and output are the same, functions are where they are different